Maryland CDL Requirements

 • Only those aged 21 years and older may drive vehicles to transport hazardous materials

-Proof of Residence of Maryland
+Proof of Residence in Maryland

-• You should present valid ID and a Social Security Number to prove your right to live and work in the USA
+• You should present a valid ID and a Social Security Number to prove your right to live and work in the USA

 CDL Requirements for Maryland Residents